Jasper-Hewitt/elec_fertility/README.md

 The study has also provided additional insights to other factors that may affect how significant the issue is discussed by the various candidates, such as the role of the candidate (as the contender and incumbent), the prominence of the city during the elections (such as in the case of Taoyuan which was among the most discussed), as well as the other issues that may be discussed.

-We hope that the study can be useful to both (i) readers or organisations who are interested in the policies and solutions that could tackle the issue of declining fertility; (ii) readers who may be interested in understanding the social media strategies and campaigns in candidates in Taiwan; as well as (iii) students who are interested in using data tools for policy and social media analysis.
+We hope that the study can be useful to both (i) readers or organisations who are interested in the policies and solutions that could tackle the issue of declining fertility; (ii) readers who may be interested in understanding the social media strategies and campaigns of candidates in Taiwan; as well as (iii) students who are interested in using data tools for policy and social media analysis.
 </div>

 ## Contributors